jross365/LMStudio-Client/README.md

 💡 **- Idea  🐛 - Bug**
 ---
+### 06/09/2024

+Chipping away at validating and setting options.

+---
 ### 06/08/2024

 Got a good start on **Set-LMCLIOption** (renamed).
 I decided not to use Invoke-Expression and all that, it's adding complexity and danger I don't really want in the code.